czeildi/shiny-intro-workshop-datafest-2019/shiny_steps.md

 *Hint*: use `selectInput(..., choices = c('min', 'max', 'mean', 'median'))` to control the shown metric.

-- use a different `id` for the shown table. check if the app is still working
-- use `tableOutput` and `renderTable` instead of `dataTableOutput` and `renderDataTable`.
-What is the difference?
-- add a new completely empty tab with some title
-- Show the current value of the period slider with a `textOutput` and `renderText`, in the `sidebarPanel`, below the slider.
-- Add the option of filtering for an arbitrary subset of countries.
-(Hint: use `checkboxGroupInput`).
-[Reference here](https://shiny.rstudio.com/gallery/widget-gallery.html)
-- separate `app.R` to `ui.R` and `server.R`, possibly use `global.R`
-- Add a new tab with a plot on ratio of all births by education, regardless of mother's age.
-(Hint: for aggregating you can use `dplyr::group_by` and `dplyr::summarise`)
 - Create an entirely new shiny app which uses a built-in dataset, e.g. diamonds.
 Show an arbitrary plot of your choice.